treangenlab/radmicrobes/session3/README.md

 **Technical optimizations**

-#### TAKEAWAYS
+### Takeways

-Inferential methods (ML, Bayesian) are statistically consistent.
+  * Inferential methods (ML, Bayesian) are statistically consistent.

-GTR is probably the most popular model
+  * GTR is probably the most popular model

-At least some form of rate heterogeneity modelling should be employed
+  * At least some form of rate heterogeneity modelling should be employed

-A number of software suites for phylogenetic estimation include features and tools designed to help with "optimal" model selection for your dataset.
+  * A number of software suites for phylogenetic estimation include features and tools designed to help with "optimal" model selection for your dataset.

-###
+### Example 1 - Distance based phylogeny

+### Example 2 - Maximum-likelihood inferred Phylogent

 ### Bayesian Analysis to Infer Time-Dated Phylogenies

-#### Phylogeny Visualization Tools
+### Phylogeny Visualization Tools

 There are multiple tools employed for visualizing phylogenies not limited to:
   - [Gingr](https://github.com/marbl/gingr)